-The strange and wonderful thing is, as we relinquish false ideas about what is worthwhile in life—based on false ideas about what it is possible to control—we encounter pathways to renewal that were previously invisible or simply impossible to countenance.
+The strange and wonderful thing is, as we relinquish false ideas about what is worthwhile in life—based on false ideas about what it is possible to control—we encounter pathways to renewal that were previously invisible, or simply impossible to countenance.

 In particular, I learned about the physiological roots of hypertension: inflammation, metabolic syndrome and, ultimately, insulin resistance and how, in the West, we come to be in a spiralling crisis of public health.
-Amidst it all, I learnt about the connection between these things and my personal physical, psychological and spiritual health.
+Amidst all this, I learnt about the connection between these things and how they were effecting my personal physical, psychological and spiritual health.

 Happily, as I emerged from the darkness, I was gifted the time and space to listen to my body, mind and heart in a holistic manner that had hitherto avoided me.
 Through it all, I re(dis)covered vital aspects of my being, including my sense of worth, identity and engagement, which had got rather lost, as I raced through the first half of life.

 On a practical level, three particular changes were central, as I discovered:

 - The benefits of walking and the joy of Welsh mountain ascents, in particular.